Charles D. Tandy: Early life

+Tandy was the second of three children born to Carmen (née McLain) and David Lewis Tandy in Brownsville, Texas, on May 15, 1918.

+In 1935 Tandy graduated from Central High School in Fort Worth, Texas.

 Career

+Tandy's father co-owned the Hinckley-Tandy Leather Company with his friend Norton Hinckley.
 Tandy entered his father's business at the age of 12.
 In 1940 he graduated from Texas Christian University.
 He then spent some time at the Harvard Business School before joining the US Navy for the remainder of World War II.
 While in the Navy he set a record for selling war bonds.
 While a supply officer in the Navy, he noticed sailors being taught knitting and needlepoint as part of recuperative therapy.
 Thinking that men would prefer leatherwork to needlework, he established a system of craft work for hospitalized service personnel.
 Its success led him, on leaving the Navy, to set up a mail order business, Tandycraft, that became a major part of his father's business.

 Tandy developed his small family leather business into an international corporation.
 He first turned it into a leather craft company when shoe rationing in World War II almost killed the business, and later expanded into selling leather and tools to make such products as wallets.
 After a struggle over the company, which saw the Hinckley name dropped, the company was renamed to Tandy Corporation.

 In 1963, Tandy acquired the ailing RadioShack, a chain of nine retail stores in the Boston area; the chain grew to more than 400 across the country.
 Tandy said “We’re not looking for the guy who wants to spend his entire paycheck on a sound system”, rather RadioShack sought customers "looking to save money by buying cheaper goods and improving them through modifications and accessorizing", making it common among "nerds" and "kids aiming to excel at their science fairs".